The religion of Star Wars

 This is because, as discovered in the prequels, the Jedi order has been wiped out and suppressed by the evil empire.
 And that is another way that Jediism echoes Christianity: it is a religion that is struggling to survive in an increasingly secular world.

 - Does Star Wars show religion and belief in a positive light?

 - Imagine that the world of Star Wars is real, and that you live in that galaxy far, far away.
 Write down 10 commandments for Jedi and believers of the Force to follow.

 - The number of Jedi in the UK was even higher in the 2001 census, when it reached 390,127 people.
 However, it is unclear how many of these took the “religion” seriously.

 - Something beyond the normal human experience of the physical world.
 Or, as Yoda puts it: “Luminous beings are we, not this crude matter.”

-- Buddhism teaches that all life is connected, and in Star Wars, everything is connected by the Force.
+- Buddhism teaches that all life is connected.
+In Star Wars, everything is connected by the Force.
 In fact, Star Wars goes one further: the Force is created by life, just as living things use and control it.
 The relationship is symbiotic.

 - An ancient Chinese religion and philosophy which emphasises “Tao”, a natural order of the universe.